 Car rental – Renting a car is the best way to travel to Iceland.
 Small cars cost as little as 6,200 ISK per day and you can split the costs with traveling companions.
 SADcars and Iceland Car Rental are two of cheapest car rental companies in the country.

 If you rent a car, pick up hitchhikers along the way.
 They can help pay for gas and lower your expenses.
 Moreover, you can use the website Samferda to find passengers.

 When to Go to Iceland

 Your experience in Iceland will be largely influenced by the time of year you visit.
-June to September is the most pleasant time to visit, as temperatures are warm (averaging between 60-80°F/15-30°C) and the summer days are long.
+June to September is the best time to visit, as temperatures are pleasant (averaging between 50-59°F/10-15°C) and the summer days are long.
 The sun only sets for a few hours and the nights are never truly dark.
 Do as the locals do, and enjoy the midnight sun!
 This is also when tourism is at its busiest.

 The spring and fall months (shoulder season) are both excellent times to visit.
 The crowds have thinned out, and although temperatures are chilly — ranging from 4-7°C (40-45°F) — there’s still a lot of sunshine.
 You’ll also get way cheaper prices for everything tourist related too.